Updated March 3, 2026

 Let’s break this quote down to relate it to customer research and feedback:

 As you can see, the democratization of communication (read: the internet) has made every step of brand building susceptible to customer perception.
-You as a marketer have all the means to influence the process and change your brand for the better.
+As a marketer, you can influence the process and improve your brand.

 Before we dig into the “how” part of gathering and listening to feedback, let’s map out where your customers prefer to communicate with you: